 Santa Barbara is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Santa Barbara is a very ethnically-diverse city.
+Santa Barbara is an extremely ethnically-diverse city.
 The people who call Santa Barbara home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Santa Barbara residents report their race to be White, followed by Asian.
 Santa Barbara also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.41% of the city’s residents.
+People of Hispanic or Latino origin account for 39.50% of the city’s residents.
 Important ancestries of people in Santa Barbara include English, Irish, Italian, and French .

 The most common language spoken in Santa Barbara is English.
 Other important languages spoken here include Spanish and German.